Table of Contents

+Table of Contents**

   SolarWinds has two pricing tiers - perpetual licensing and subscription licensing.
 The perpetual license allows you to use the monitoring tools for life.
 However, you need to pay a yearly fee for support and maintenance.
 Subscription licensing, on the other hand, is available for a period of 1-5 years.
 You need to renew your subscription at the end of your chosen period.

   MetricFire, on the other hand, has scalable pricing options.
-You pay for what you you use.
+You pay for what you use.
 The basic plan gives you two user accounts and a subscription period of 6 months.
 MetricFire pricing starts at $85 per month, which makes it a really affordable monitoring solution for most businesses.
 According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend to anyone in need of Graphite."

   Both the companies have 24/7 support.
-However, in the case of perpetual license of SolarWinds, you need to pay an additional yearly fee.
+However, in the case of a perpetual license of SolarWinds, you need to pay an additional yearly fee.
 There are no additional charges for customer support with MetricFire.

   It also looks like SolarWinds' customer support leaves a lot to be desired.
 According to a user review on TrustRadius, "Sometimes the support refers us to the Knowledge base and Thwack.
 Not a huge deal, but I only end up putting in a ticket when I have spent a great deal of time searching for a solution.